keul/TinyLogAnalyzer/README.txt

       -e EXCLUDE_REGEX, --exclude=EXCLUDE_REGEX
                             a regexp expression that all URLs must not match of will be discarded.
-Can be called multiple times --skip-timeperiod-start=SKIP_TIME_START
+Can be called multiple times --min-time=MIN_TIME_MILLIS
+                            ignore all entries that require less than this amount of millisecs
+      --max-time=MAX_TIME_MILLIS
+                            ignore all entries that require more than this amount of millisecs
+      --skip-timeperiod-start=SKIP_TIME_START
-                            do not analyse after the given time --skip-timeperiod-end=SKIP_TIME_END
+                            do not analyse records before the given time --skip-timeperiod-end=SKIP_TIME_END
-                            do not analyse before the given time
+                            do not analyse records later the given time

       Date filters:
         For those kind of filters you need to specify a date.
 You are free to